greenelab/iscb-diversity-manuscript/manuscript.md

 Scaling by region prevalence accounts for the imbalance of regions in the testing dataset.
 In all cases, the classifier predicts the true region above the expected null probability (matrix diagonals are all purple).
 For off-diagonal cells, darker green indicates a lower mean prediction compared to the null.
-For example, the classifier does not often mistake Hispanic names as Israeli, but is more prone to mistaking Muslim names as South Asian.
+For example, the classifier does not often mistake Hispanic names as Israeli, but is more prone to mistaking Arabic names as South Asian.
 ](https://raw.githubusercontent.com/greenelab/iscb-diversity/master/figs/fig_3.png){#fig:wiki2019_lstm width=100%}

 ### Assessing the Name Origin Diversity of Authors and Honorees